-Pericardial effusion (per-ih-KAHR-de-ul uh-FU-zhun) is the accumulation of excess fluid around the heart.
+Pericardial effusion (per-e-KAHR-dee-ul uh-FU-zhun) occurs when too much fluid builds up around the heart.

 The heart is surrounded by a double-layered, sac-like structure called the pericardium.
 The space between the layers normally contains a very small amount of fluid.

-Pericardial effusion is often related to inflammation of the pericardium that's caused by disease or injury, but pericardial effusion can also occur without inflammation.
+But if the pericardium is diseased or injured, the resulting inflammation can lead to pericardial effusion.
+Fluid can also build up around the heart without inflammation.
 Sometimes, pericardial effusion can be caused by the accumulation of blood after a surgical procedure or injury.

-When the volume of fluid exceeds the pericardium's "full" level, pericardial effusion puts pressure on the heart, causing poor heart function.
-If left untreated, pericardial effusion can cause heart failure or death.
+When the amount of fluid exceeds the pericardium's "full" level, pericardial effusion puts pressure on the heart, causing poor heart function.
+If left untreated, pericardial effusion can cause heart failure or even death.

 You can have significant pericardial effusion and experience no signs or symptoms, particularly if the fluid has increased slowly.